syncfusion-content/flutter-docs/Flutter/barcode/two-dimensional.md

 ## QR Code

 A QR Code is a two-dimensional barcode that consists of a grid of dark and light dots or blocks that form a square.
-The data encoded in the barcode can be numeric, alphanumeric, or Shift Japanese Industrial Standards (JIS8) characters.
+The data encoded in the barcode can be numeric, alphanumeric, or Shift JIS characters.

 * The QR Code uses version from 1 to 40.
 Version 1 measures 21 modules x 21 modules, Version 2 measures 25 modules x 25 modules, and so on.
 The number of modules increases in steps of 4 modules per side up to Version 40 that measures 177 modules x 177 modules.